 The Coaching Process

 Making sure you are enjoying and playing golf to the level you want is the number one priority.
-Getting you there in the quickest and most efficient way as possible is the pillar behind all the coaching programmes you will find here.
+Getting you there in the quickest and most efficient way as possible is the pillar behind the coaching process.
 Whether you have had coaching in the past or this is your first time getting a coach on board, I want to walk you through the process.
 Real change and development is what it’s all about.
 Here’s how we do it…

 It Starts with Defining Your Goal

 What is the one thing that you want from your golf, that will mean by achieving it will make life better!
-This looks different for every player.
+This will look different for every player.

 This is where you find out exactly what stands between you and your goal.
-We are lucky to have the best coaching technology to diagnose your swing and evaluate your game in a way that it can be measured.
-By using Trackman and slow-motion video analysis we can identify the fastest route to your goals.
-The depth of evaluation will depend on the goals we have set at the start.
-We may need to evaluate statistics, physical characteristics of your golf swing and mindset in order to create an effective action plan.
+We will use the best coaching technology to diagnose your swing and evaluate your game in a way that it can be measured.
+By using Trackman, 3D Motion capture and Slow-Motion Video Analysis we can identify accurately the fastest route to your goals.
+The depth of evaluation will depend on the goals you have set from the start.
+We may need to evaluate statistics and any physical characteristics that may link to your golf swing in order to create an effective action plan.

 Identify the 20% of work that will give you 80% of your results!